markodayan/research.2077.xyz/src/content/blog/eip-7251-increase-max-effective-balance.md

 Without a mechanism to rate-limit partial withdrawals of validator stakes, implementing EIP-7251 may break certain invariants critical to the security of Ethereum's consensus protocol.
 Fortunately, the authors of EIP-7251 have considered this edge case and proposed modifications to the mechanism for rate-limiting withdrawals and deposits on the Beacon Chain—we will discuss this feature next.

+### Using weight-based rate limiting for exit and deposit queues

 Proof of Stake protocols with [Byzantine Fault Tolerance](https://academy.binance.com/en/articles/byzantine-fault-tolerance-explained)(BFT) have _accountable safety_if adversarial actions—like finalizing two conflicting blocks—cannot occur without the protocol slashing `&#x2153; * n`of validator stakes where _n_is the total active stake.
 Since `&#x2154; * n `stake is required to finalize blocks, two conflicting blocks appearing at the same height in an epoch _n_means at least ⅓ of the active stake must have voted twice for different blocks _b_and _b'_.

 Signatures are cryptographically linked to each validator's public key, so an honest party can prove which validators double-signed during the epoch.
 But, for the Proof of Stake protocol to slash the offending validators, a supermajority (`&#x2154; * n`) validators have to finalize a block _b+1_in the next epoch _e+1_that contains evidence of double-signing.
 This means an attacker must not control `&#x2154; * n`(or more) of the total active stake, or it can choose to finalize a different block that doesn't include evidence from the whistleblower.